 Getting started with your search: This web site allows simple searches of the USDA National Nutrient Database for Standard Reference (SR).
-Enter one or more keywords in the indicated box and click on “GO”.
+In addition to SR, data from the USDA Database for the Isoflavone Content of Selected Foods, Release 2.0 (2008), The USDA Database for the Flavonoid Content of Selected Foods, Release 3.1 (2013), and the USDA Database for the Proanthocyanidin Content of Selected Foods (2004) are also included in the search.
+Enter one or more keywords in the indicated box and click on “GO” or press the Enter key on your keyboard.
 This will perform a search of the food descriptions using the specified keywords.
 Alternatively, when the user enters a few letters in the search box the program will use auto-suggest to assist by producing a pull down menu, identifying items from the database.
 You can scroll down and click on the specific item you want.
-Pressing the enter key will give you the first item in the pull down box.
 You may also enter the NDB No. of the food item which will take you directly to the designated item.

 Specify Food Group: To further refine the search to foods in a specific food group, select that food group from the list on the left-hand side of the page.
 You can specify the food group either before conducting the search or afterwards.
 If before, your search will be limited to that food group.
 If afterwards, the list of foods will be reduced to those within the food group selected.